LindsayYoung/python-class/README.md

 ```
 (Pro tip, you can also use `in` to see if a character is in a string.)

-Now we can make another game "snowman" you guess the letters in a word or your snowman melts!
+Now we can make another game "snowman" where you guess the letters in a word, or your snowman melts!

 ***